 Why should I Consider Different Types of Meeting Personalities?

 In business meetings, you’re bound to come across a multitude of personality types.
 Before having a meeting, it’s important to consider who will be present and the strengths and weaknesses of each attendee’s personality.

 Treating all meeting participants in the exact same way can be counterproductive because each person is motivated by different things.
 It’s important not to make assumptions about team members and how they will respond to activities and presentations.

 The following are some of the ‘unique’ personalities you’re likely to encounter and how to embrace each of them.

-The leader is the person who sets the tone and agenda of a meeting and makes sure that everyone contributes to the meeting.
+The leader is the person who sets the tone and agenda of a meeting and makes sure that everyone contributes.
 The leader is a great listener who can act swiftly to resolve any conflicts and knows how to delegate tasks.

 Extroverts thrive when they are the center of attention.
-They like to entertain people and make them laugh.
-They like being around people and get energy from it.
+They like to entertain people and make them laugh, and they like being around people and get energy from it.
 Extroverts need to have the opportunity to express themselves and shine.